Brendan Donovan Player Props: Cardinals vs. Diamondbacks

 Brendan Donovan At The Plate

-- Donovan has three doubles, two home runs and five walks while hitting .270.
+- Donovan is batting .270 with three doubles, two home runs and five walks.

-- Donovan enters this game on a six-game hitting streak.
-In his last outings, he's hitting .381.
+- Donovan will look to extend his six-game hitting streak.
+He's batting .381 in his last games.

-- He has hit a long ball in two of 16 games played this year, and in 2.9% of his plate appearances.
+- He has homered in two of 16 games played this season, and in 2.9% of his plate appearances.

 - Donovan has driven in a run in three games this season (18.8%), including two games with multiple runs batted in.